charmi-doshi/CRM_system/README.md

-**Deployed by CyboQueens**
+**Deployed by Charmi**
-created at 27-3-2022
+created at 27-3-2020
-updated readme file at 5-4-2022 made by and coded by CyboQueens copyrights @CyboQueens All rights reserved
+updated readme file at 5-4-2022 made by and coded by Charmi Doshi copyrights @CharmiDoshi
+All rights reserved